KenU798/HurricaneTracker/README.md

 * Work with color maps and tooltips to annotate maps with geographic information
 * Build layered maps when you have a lot of information to visualize
 * Use of `regular expressions` to clean up data columns in `pandas` and `geopandas`

-# >> Artemis 1 and Tropical Storm / Hurricane Ian

-As of Sunday September 25, 2022 (initial commit of this notebook), Tropical Storm Ian is threatening to become a hurricane and may pass near the Kennedy Space Center (KSC).
-Artemis 1 is on Launch Pad 39B and may be returned to the Vehicle Assembly Building to ride out the storm.
-I've added a marker for Launch Pad 39B so you can see how close TS/Hurricane Ian may come to the KSC and what kinds of winds are expected.